 In December 2019, the FASB issued amendments to the guidance for income taxes through ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
 The amendments in this update simplify the accounting for income taxes by removing certain exceptions such as: 1) the incremental approach for intraperiod tax allocation when there is a loss from continuing operations and income or a gain from other items, 2) the requirement to recognize a deferred tax liability for equity method investments when a foreign subsidiary becomes an equity method investment, 3) the ability not to recognize a deferred tax liability for a foreign subsidiary when a foreign equity method investment becomes a subsidiary, and 4) the general methodology for calculating income taxes in an interim period when a year-to-date loss exceeds the anticipated loss for the year.
 The amendments are effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
-The Company is in the process of evaluating the potential impact of the new guidance on the Company's financial position, results of operations and liquidity.
+The Company does not expect the new guidance to have a material impact on its financial position, results of operations or liquidity.

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04").
 The United Kingdom's Financial Conduct Authority has announced that it intends to stop persuading or compelling banks to submit the London Interbank Offered Rate ("LIBOR"), a benchmark interest rate referenced in a variety of agreements, after 2021.
 ASU 2020-04 provides entities with optional expedients and exceptions for applying generally accepted accounting principles to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another reference rate expected to be discontinued.
 The guidance is applied prospectively from any date beginning March 12, 2020.
 The optional relief is temporary and generally cannot be applied to contract modifications and hedging relationships entered into or evaluated after, December 31, 2022.
-The Company does not expect the new guidance to have a material impact on their financial position, results of operations or liquidity.
+The Company does not expect the new guidance to have a material impact on its financial position, results of operations or liquidity.